July 28th, 2018

 by Mort Walker

-Next week we will be moving on to 1998 in our Timeline series so be sure to check back for more classic episodes.
+Next week we will be moving on to 1999 in our Timeline series so be sure to check back.

 – Brian Walker